LWJGL/lwjgl3-www/README.md

 ### Run in production with forever

-Place a JSON file named forever.json on the root folder with the following contents:
+Place a JSON file named forever.json in the root folder with the following contents:

 ```json
 {